junxit/us-congress-bills-119/metadata.md

 - 2025-06-30 — Placed on the Union Calendar, Calendar No. 140.
 - 2025-06-30 — Reported by the Committee on Natural Resources.
 H. Rept.
 119-174.
 - 2025-06-30 — Reported by the Committee on Natural Resources.
 H. Rept.
 119-174.
+- 2025-07-14 — Considered under suspension of the rules. (consideration: CR H3226)
+- 2025-07-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1044.
+- 2025-07-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-07-14 — Mr. Westerman moved to suspend the rules and pass the bill.
+- 2025-07-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3226)
+- 2025-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.